kalelmoura/moneyXray/README.md

 - 1-year financial runway projection
 - Graceful offline fallback if the API is unavailable

+## Future features

+Planned additions to turn Money X-Ray from a one-off snapshot into an ongoing tool:

+- [ ] Month-by-month timeline — upload a statement per month and track how your spending changes over the year
+- [ ] AI Money Coach — ask follow-up questions about your finances in plain English and get tailored answers
+- [ ] Financial health score — a single 0–100 verdict with a quick explanation
+- [ ] Editable categories — customise category rules instead of relying on
+      the defaults
+- [ ] Wider bank support — auto-detect different CSV layouts so any bank's export works
+- [ ] Export & share — download your report as a PDF or image
+- [ ] Local-only privacy mode — run the analysis without your data leaving your device

 ## Deploy

 1. Fork this repo to your own GitHub account.